UNIVERSITY OF THE PHILIPPINES (UP)

-Even prior to the effectivity of the DPA, UP put in place physical, organizational and technical measures to protect your right to privacy and is committed to reviewing and improving the same, so as to be able to comply, among others, with its obligations under the applicable provisions of the Education Act of 1982 which require us to keep your educational records confidential.
-You may wish, for instance, to read UP’s Acceptable Use Policy for IT Resources (AUP).
+Even prior to the effectivity of the DPA, UP put in place physical, organizational and technical measures to protect your right to privacy and is committed to reviewing and improving the same, so as to be able to comply, among others, with its obligations under the applicable provisions of the Education Act of 1982, which require us to keep your educational records confidential.
+You may wish, for instance, to read UP’s Acceptable Use Policy for Information Technology (IT) Resources (AUP).

 From time to time UP posts information on relevant sites and sends emails that explain how you can secure and maintain the confidentiality of your personal information.

 UP System and CU offices are permitted by the DPA and other laws to share information with each other for the purpose of carrying out the mandate of UP pursuant to the Constitution, its Charter and other applicable laws.
 For instance, the UP System Office of Admissions transmits or shares your relevant information to the proper CU Registrar.
-Registrars disclose or share information required by System officials or offices such as the Board of Regents, UP President, Executive Vice President, Vice Presidents, Secretary of the University or Office of Alumni Relations to carry out their respective functions.
-Rest assured that UP officials and personnel in such offices are allowed to process your personal information only when such processing is part of their official duties.
-This is enforced in the case of ICT-based processing systems, e.g. SAIS, CRS etc. by assigning access to modules, e.g. to give grades, enlist, give advice, or tag students as ineligible, etc. based on the official functions of personnel.
+Registrars disclose or share information required by System officials or offices such as the Board of Regents, the UP President, the Executive Vice President, the Vice Presidents, the Secretary of the University, or the Office of Alumni Relations, to carry out their respective functions.
+Rest assured that UP officials and personnel in such offices are allowed to process your personal and sensitive personal information only when such processing is part of their official duties.
+This is enforced in the case of ICT-based processing systems (e.g. SAIS, CRS etc.) by assigning access to modules (e.g. to give grades, enlist, give advice, or tag students as ineligible, etc.) based on the official functions of said UP personnel.